Universal Design for Learning: A Guide for Educators

-The UDL approach to teaching minimises barriers and maximises learning for all students.
+The UDL approach to teaching minimises barriers and maximises outcomes for all learners.
 It begins with the foundational understanding that every learner is highly variable.
 No learner is just one thing; we all have strengths and weaknesses.
-Those strengths and weaknesses become apparent based on the task, the environment, the resources and tools available, and even a learner’s affect (what sort of day he’s having).
+Those strengths and weaknesses become apparent based on the task, the environment, the resources and tools available, and even a learner’s affect (what sort of day they’re having).

 UDL aims to change the design of the environment and curriculum rather than to change the learner.
 By anticipating learner variability and proactively reducing the barriers to learning, UDL empowers all learners to engage in rigorous, meaningful learning experiences.

 We’re not asking for an email address.
 Helping you on your UDL journey is our goal.

 The benefits of UDL are numerous.
 Learn all about UDL; the benefits of adopting it as a teaching and learning approach; how we can implement UDL in the classroom and help create inclusive learning environments and goal-directed, independent learners.

 Explore each section in this guide and discover:

 The principles of Universal Design for Learning (UDL) were developed by CAST and have been found to have enormous potential to positively impact the experiences of all learners.
 In this section we uncover what UDL is all about and why it's so beneficial for teaching and learning.

 The origins of UDL